EverestAU/EverestAU.github.io/README.md

 ![scitech](https://github.com/user-attachments/assets/c02d8215-ef84-41a6-91fd-1d4934ba6fd0)

-1. A. A. Mishra, and I. Chakraborty, “Integrating Stability and Control Constraints into the Conceptual Sizing of a VTOL Tilt-Wing Aircraft,”
+1. Mishra, A. A., and Chakraborty, I., “Integrating Flight Dynamics Constraints into the Conceptual Design of a Vectored Thrust UAM Vehicle,” AIAA SCITECH 2025 Forum, 2025, Paper 2349.
+[DOI](https://doi.org/10.2514/6.2025-2349).
-   AIAA AVIATION FORUM AND ASCEND 2024, AIAA-2024-4050, Las Vegas, NV.
+2. Mishra, A. A., and Chakraborty, I., “Flight Dynamics and Control Integration in Conceptual Design of an Advanced Air Mobility VTOL Aircraft,” AIAA AVIATION FORUM AND ASCEND 2024, 2024, Paper 4050.
 [DOI](https://doi.org/10.2514/6.2024-4050).

-2. A. A. Mishra and I. Chakraborty, “Integrating stability and control considerations into the sizing of an advanced air mobility VTOL aircraft,” in AIAA SCITECH 2024 Forum, AIAA-2024-2316, Orlando, FL.
+3. A. A. Mishra and I. Chakraborty, “Integrating stability and control considerations into the sizing of an advanced air mobility VTOL aircraft,” in AIAA SCITECH 2024 Forum, AIAA-2024-2316, Orlando, FL.
 [DOI](https://doi.org/10.2514/6.2024-2316).

-3. I. Chakraborty, A. A. Mishra, A. M. Comer, and C. Leonard, “Total energy based flight control system design for a lift-plus-cruise urban air mobility concept,” in AIAA SCITECH 2021 Forum, AIAA-2021-1899, Virtual, 2021, p.
+4. I. Chakraborty, A. A. Mishra, A. M. Comer, and C. Leonard, “Total energy based flight control system design for a lift-plus-cruise urban air mobility concept,” in AIAA SCITECH 2021 Forum, AIAA-2021-1899, Virtual, 2021, p.
 1899.
 [DOI](https://doi.org/10.2514/6.2021-1899).

-4. I. Chakraborty, A. M. Comer, A. A. Mishra, J. M. Dewey, and C. Leonard, “A reconfigurable flight simulation framework aimed at novel flight vehicle concepts,” in AIAA AVIATION 2020 FORUM, AIAA-2020-3190, Virtual, 2020, p.
+5. I. Chakraborty, A. M. Comer, A. A. Mishra, J. M. Dewey, and C. Leonard, “A reconfigurable flight simulation framework aimed at novel flight vehicle concepts,” in AIAA AVIATION 2020 FORUM, AIAA-2020-3190, Virtual, 2020, p.
 3190.
 [DOI](https://doi.org/10.2514/6.2020-3190).